logzio/logz-docs/_source/logzio_collections/_log-sources/filebeat.md

 ### Suggested remedy

-Re-configure your Filebeat to send files.
+Re-configure your Filebeat to make sure files are sent properly.

 ## Problem: Path is locked